-Designated Agency means the appointment by the Brokerage Firm of one broker or salesperson (referred to as agent) affiliated with or employed by the Brokerage Firm to solely represent Buyer (Tenant) as a Designated Buyer's Agent and appoint another to solely represent Seller (Landlord) as a Designated Seller's Agent in this transaction.

-A Designated Buyer's Agent and Designated Seller's Agent owe the party for whom they have been appointed undivided fiduciary obligations, such as loyalty, reasonable care, disclosure, obedience to lawful instruction, confidentiality and accountability.
-The Designated Agent is not deemed to be a Dual Agent, and thus does not owe fiduciary duties to the other party.
+Designated agency means the appointment by the brokerage firm of one broker or salesperson (referred to as agent) affiliated with or employed by the brokerage firm to solely represent buyer (tenant) as a designated buyer's agent and appoint another to solely represent seller (landlord) as a designated seller's agent in this transaction.
+A designated buyer's agent and designated seller's agent owe the party for whom they have been appointed undivided fiduciary obligations, such as loyalty, reasonable care, disclosure, obedience to lawful instruction, confidentiality and accountability.
+The designated agent is not deemed to be a dual agent, and thus does not owe fiduciary duties to the other party.
 A designated agent may use confidential information obtained about the other party while a designated agent for the benefit of the party for whom they have been appointed, however, information obtained before the designation is still confidential.
-In the case of Designated Agency, Brokerage Firm is still considered a Dual Agent.
+In the case of designated agency, the brokerage firm is still considered a dual agent.

-Appointment of Designa
+Appointment of designated agents